Many senior international professionals like yourself create their wealth working offshore.

 Removing capital from your pensions brings it into your estate for inheritance tax purposes.

-Your financial plan and tax management strategies should be tailored to you and your family’s unique needs and long-term retirement objectives.
+Your financial plan and retirement tax management strategies should be tailored to you and your family’s unique needs and long-term retirement objectives.

 This is best achieved with the help of a qualified financial planner.